 Enjoy Your Soda Quietly

-Those were the four best ways to open a soda can quietly and get away with it without anyone else noticing.
+Those were the five best ways to open a soda can quietly and get away with it without anyone else noticing.
 As you can see, all of these are extremely simple and usually just require a bit of patience.
 So take your time, go slowly, and you’ll be successful.